International Moving Company License #: FMC 022380N

 Increasing Number of Foreign Workers

-The number of English-speaking workers in Japan has been rising in recent years.
+The number of English-speaking professionals in Japan is still climbing in 2025.

 Why Americans Work in Japan